exercism/python/concepts/unpacking-and-multiple-assignment/introduction.md

 When these operators are used without a collection, they _pack_ a number of values into a `list`, `tuple`, or `dictionary`.

-It is common in Pyton to also exploit this unpacking/packing behavior when defining functions that take an arbirary number of positional or keyword arguments.
+It is common in Python to also exploit this unpacking/packing behavior when defining functions that take an arbitrary number of positional or keyword arguments.
 You will often see these "special" parameters defined as `def some_function(*args, **kwargs)`

 [Multiple assignment][multiple assignment] is the ability to assign multiple variables in one line.